mhibbins/mhibbins.github.io/docs/_pages/research.md

 Advances in sequencing technology and computational resources are enabling the integration of phylogenetic comparative methodds with large-scale "omics" datasets.
-This is opening new avenues for investigations of the molecular genetic basis of complex quantitative traits with highly polygenic genetic underpinnings.
+This is opening new avenues for investigations of the molecular genetic basis of convergent evolution in complex quantitative traits with highly polygenic genetic underpinnings.
 I am particularly interested in the evolution of gene expression across the whole transcriptome in response to such instances of phenotypic convergence.
-This work has been conducted primarily in collaborative efforts, with a current focus on the evolution of territorial aggression in songbirds.
+This work has been conducted primarily in collaborative efforts, with a current focus on the evolution of cavity nesting and territorial aggression in songbirds.